HiromitsuAraki/MatrixMaker/README.md

 # MatrixMaker
 ## GUI tool for converting methyole data to a data matrix compatible with Methylica
-*MatrixMaker* is a GUI-based tool for converts user's methylome data to a data matrix compatible with [*Methylica*](https://github.com/HiromitsuAraki/Methylica).
+*MatrixMaker* is a GUI-based tool for converts methylome data to a data matrix compatible with [*Methylica*](https://github.com/HiromitsuAraki/Methylica).

 ## Install/Launch MatrixMaker
 1. Install [R environment](https://www.r-project.org/)
 2. Install [shiny](https://shiny.rstudio.com).
 `install.packages("shiny")`
-3. Launch *Methylica*
+3. Launch *MatrixMaker*
-The following R code will launch *Methylica*.
+The following R code will launch *MatrixMaker*.
 `shiny::runGitHub("HiromitsuAraki/MatrixMaker")`
 <br>

 ## Input file format
+*MatrixMaker* accepts two types of methylome data, which are sequence-based methylome data, such as sequence-based methylome data, such as whole-genome bisulfite sequencing (WGBS) or Reduced Representation Bisulfite Sequencing (RRBS), and Infinium methylation array data (MethylationEPIC and 450k).

-*Methylica* requires methylome data and sample metadata as its inputs.
+requires methylome data and sample metadata as its inputs.
 The former is a matrix of methylation levels, rows and columns of which correspond to genomic regions and samples, respectively.
 The latter is a tab-delimited text file, rows and columns of which correspond to samples and features, respectively.
-We provide [*MatrixMaker*](https://github.com/HiromitsuAraki/MatrixMaker), which converts user's methylome data to a data matrix compatible with *Methylica*.
-- Methylome data
+- Seuqence-basd methylome data
   - 1st column: Chr
   - 2nd column: Start
   - 3rd column: End
   - 4th column: Gene symbol
   - 5th column ~ : Methylome data of each sample
   <br>
-- Sample meta data
+- Infinium methylation array data
   - 1st column: Sample ID
   - 2nd column ~ : Status of the features (e.g. cancer subtype, stage, gender)
   **NOTE: The status of the features should be discrete, as *Methylica* cannot accept metadata with continuous values (e.g. age, tumor size, and survival date).**